Volcano in southern Japan erupts; no injuries

-TOKYO (AP) — Mount Aso in southern Japan has sent huge plumes of gray smoke as high as 11 kilometers (6.8 miles) into the air in one of the volcano’s biggest explosions in years.
+TOKYO (AP) — Mount Aso in southern Japan sent huge plumes of gray smoke as high as 11 kilometers (6.8 miles) into the air on Saturday in one of the volcano’s biggest explosions in years.

-The Japan Meteorological Agency says early Saturday’s explosion also blew off bits of volcanic rock and ash, and raised the alert level for the area, extending the entry ban from just around the volcanic mouth to the mountain itself.
+The Japan Meteorological Agency said the explosion in the early hours of Saturday also blew off bits of volcanic rock and ash and raised the alert level for the area, extending the entry ban from just around the volcanic mouth to the mountain itself.

-Nobody lives within the area and there were no reports of injuries or damage in the area still recovering from deadly earthquakes earlier this year.
+Footage on Japan’s NHK public television showed orange flames flickering from several locations on the mountaintop as the volcano emitted thick gray smoke billowing into the sky.

-Mount Aso has repeated smaller eruptions in recent years.
-The agency said the volcano could erupt again.
+There are no homes within the off-limit area and no injuries or major damage have been reported in nearby towns, though buildings and cars were covered with thick ash falls.
+Flights were largely unaffected, except for some delays.

 Most Read Stories